xiaoyuechen/address-or-value/README.md

-# Address or data?
+# Address or value?

 This repository contains Xiaoyue Chen's Master's thesis which currently only includes the LaTeX source code of the project proposal.

-## The notion of address and data
+## The notion of address and value

 - An address is used (directly or indirectly) as a memory location in some load/store instruction(s).
-- Data is not used as memory locations in any load/store instructions.
+- A value is not used as a memory location in any load/store instructions.

 ## Research questions

-- Is it possible to know if a piece of memory contains an address or data?
+- Is it possible to know if a piece of memory contains an address or a value?

 ## Security implications

-- Spectre attacks rely on using data as a memory address for storing.
-  If we could distinguish data from address, protections could be added to prevent data from being misused as address.
+- Spectre attacks rely on using a value as a memory address for storing.
+If we could distinguish a value from an address, protections could be added to prevent a value from being misused as an address.

 ## Who is involved